simon-moon/vue_webpack_boilerplate/README.md

 ## View the Live App

-> The app currently running on [Heroku](https://preziapp.herokuapp.com/).
-If the drone is asleep you may have to poke it a few times to wake it up.
+> The app is currently running on [Heroku](https://preziapp.herokuapp.com/).
+If the Heroku and Contentful drones are asleep you may have to poke it a few times to wake it up - they take naps when no one visits.
 Hitting refresh will randomize the tile images.

 > I can invite read-only users into Contentful to view the "backend".
 Pester me with your email and I will add you.